nbittich/sequeda/service/gateway/README.md

 Simple api gateway with built-in openid connect authentication / authorization.

-Use a similar configuration strategy than spring cloud gateway, but with configurable authorizations, e.g:
+Use a similar configuration strategy than spring cloud gateway, but with configurable authorizations, (see below).

+In case of an authorized route, and if a scope `tenant` is present, it will be added automatically to the request as a `X-TENANT-ID` header.
+This is useful to select the right database depending on the logged user.

 ```yaml
 routes: